tributech-solutions/tributech-docs/versioned_docs/version-5.3.0/tributech_node/api_category/API_usage.md

 ## Agent Configuration

-Our Tributech Agents can be configured either via SPA or DTDL.
+Our Tributech Agents can be configured via DTDL.
 We recommend using the DTDL configuration option only for advanced users that are familiar with this technology.
 An invalid DTDL Model or Instance may result in an non-responsive Agent.
 The DTDL Model is required to be fully complete and partial updates are not supported.
 The node provides the following endpoints for the interacting with the DTDL model:

 - `agent/{deviceId}/get-config` to retrieve the current agent configuration which is provided by the agent itself
 - `agent/{deviceId}/set-config` to submit the new configuration which will be presented to the agent